-It is not always easy to know what to do when finding a lost cat or dog.
+It is not always easy to know what to do when finding a lost cat or a stray dog.
 In this article, you will find the steps to follow to reunite a lost pet with its owners as well as any formalities if you want to adopt the animal.

 Reading time : 9 min

 Between 2018 and 2019, almost 34,000 stray dogs were taken in by local councils across the UK.
 The numbers are even greater for cats as they are more independent and adventurous animals.
 That is alarming!
 Unfortunately, there are many reasons why a lost pet might never be found, which can leave the owners sad and disheartened.
 Losing a pet is very stressful for the owners, so what can you do if you end up in a situation where you find a lost pet?

 Most of the time, however, when a cat or a dog gets lost, they will roam around their neighbourhood.
 If you see a stray pet, your first reflex might be to rescue them and take them away from the danger of oncoming traffic or from people who wish to do the animal harm.
 So how do you reunite a pet with its owner?
 What can you do when you find a lost dog or cat?

 First, it is important to identify the animal.
 According to the Control of Dogs Order 1992, every dog in a public place must wear a collar with the name and address of the owner inscribed on it, so the chances of you encountering a dog without a collar are low.
 It is however not mandatory for cats to wear collars, so it might be harder to identify the animal.